 Entry by land

-Brazil has closed its land borders, except to Brazilian citizens, resident foreign nationals and foreign spouses, children, parents or guardians of a Brazilian national.
+Brazil has closed some of its land borders, except to Brazilian citizens, resident foreign nationals and foreign spouses, children, parents or guardians of a Brazilian national.
+The land border with Paraguay is now open.

 Transiting: If you’re in a bordering country and need to cross the land border to board a flight back to your country of residence, you should get in touch with the British Embassy or Consular.
 You will be permitted to enter Brazil with authorisation from the Federal Police following an official request from the Embassy and on presentation of flight tickets.
 You should travel straight to the airport once in Brazil.

-The Brazilian government has also imposed a ban on foreigners disembarking in any port or other maritime location on Brazilian territory regardless of their nationality.
-The restriction does not apply to resident foreigners and foreign spouses, children, parents or custodians of a Brazilian national.
+As of 1 November 2021, cruise ships following an entirely domestic itinerary are allowed to resume operation along the Brazilian coast.
+The Brazilian government continues to suspend the entry of international cruise ships and foreigners disembarking in any port or other maritime location in Brazil regardless of nationality.
+These restrictions do not apply to resident foreigners and foreign spouses, children, parents or custodians of a Brazilian national.

 Disembarking will only be permitted when medical assistance is required or to catch a connecting flight back to the country of residence.